ModelMedia/py_ocr_bot/README.md

 /start
 ```
 You can change the text recognition settings: text language (24 languages are supported), content format - plain text or table, recognition result - message or text file.
 You can change these settings using the inline menu buttons.
+You can change these settings during use by calling the command "/settings"

 Please note: The bot could be slow sometimes as it depends on OCR.space's API requests.